Jacobian determinant inequality on corank 1 Carnot groups with applications: Introduction

 Therefore, the {\it measure contraction property} {\rm{\textsf{ MCP}}}$(0,k+3)$ proved by Rizzi \cite{Rizzi} is formally a consequence of (\ref{Jacobi-inequality-elso}).
 Notice, however that we use Rizzi's result to prove the absolute continuity of the interpolant measure $\mu_s=(\psi_s)_\#\mu_0$ (see Proposition \ref{interpolant-absolute-cont}), needed in the proof of the Jacobian determinant inequality.

 In our next remark we consider the situation when $G=\mathbb H^n$ is the $n$-dimensional Heisenberg group.
 In this case we have $k=2n=2d$ and $\alpha_i=4$ for every $i\in \{1,...,d\}$.
-In this case no abnormal geodesics appear and the Carnot distortion coefficient $\tau_s^{2n,\alpha}(p_x,p_z)$ reduces to the Heisenberg distortion coefficient $\tau_s^{2n+1}(4p_z),$ which is nothing but relation \eqref{concentration} (introduced in \cite{BKS}).
-Consequently, most of the results of \cite{BKS} will be covered in the present work.
+Moreover, no abnormal geodesics appear in $\mathbb H^n$ and the Carnot distortion coefficient $\tau_s^{2n,\alpha}(p_x,p_z)$ reduces to the Heisenberg distortion coefficient $\tau_s^{2n+1}(4p_z),$ which is nothing but relation \eqref{concentration} (introduced in \cite{BKS}).
+Thus, most of the results of \cite{BKS} will be covered in the present work.

 Let us notice furthermore, that in general corank 1 Carnot groups, the coefficients $\tau^{k,\alpha}_s$ and $\tau^{k,\alpha}_{1-s}$ depend not only on the parameter $p_z$ (as in the Heisenberg group) but also on $\|p_x^i\|$, $i\in \{1,...,d\}$, showing a more anisotropic character of the present geometric setting as compared to the Heisenberg group.
-As we shall see later, $\|p_x^i\|$ and $p_z$ can be obtained by differentiating $\frac{d_{CC}^2(\psi(x),\cdot)}{2}$ w.r.t. the horizontal vector fields from the distribution $\Delta$ and the vertical vector field $\partial_z$, respectively (see Lemma \ref{LemmaFirstDeriv} below).
+As we shall see later, $\|p_x^i\|$ and $p_z$ can be obtained by differentiating $\frac{d_{CC}^2(\psi(x),\cdot)}{2}$ at the point $x$ w.r.t. the horizontal vector fields from the distribution $\Delta$ and the vertical vector field $\partial_z$, respectively (see Lemma \ref{LemmaFirstDeriv} below).